La Habana Courses – 2025 Summer Session II

 - Summer Session II400-level 3 credits Taught in English

-Students will explore the socio-political systems and historical context of Cuba and the Caribbean.
-This course will present contemporary theoretical perspectives that express the complex socio-economic, cultural, and political reality of the area.
-Students will cover the recurring topics of culture and "race"; daily life; and religion within Cuba and the Caribbean.
-This course will analyze ways in which these themes are common to other Latin American colonial societies.
-Students will draw upon the works and anthropological thinking of Fernando Ortiz; Jean Price-Mars; and C.L.R.
+This course will explore the socio-political systems and historical context of Cuba and the Caribbean from an anthropological perspective.
+The course will present contemporary theoretical perspectives that express the complex socio-economic, cultural, and political reality of the area, including topics of culture and "race," daily life, and religion within Cuba and the Caribbean as well other Latin American colonial societies.
+Students will draw upon the works and anthropological thinking of Fernando Ortiz, Jean Price-Mars, and C.L.R.
 James.
-The goal of this course is to provide a general anthropological overview of Cuba and the Caribbean.

 - Summer Session IISpanish 300-level 1 credit Taught in Spanish